Shake-A-Paw can help dogs have happy hearts!

 Who are the program facilitators?

-In Shake-A-Paw, a humane educator, a dog trainer, and an animal-assisted therapist will work together as a team to facilitate the participants as they learn to train the dogs. the animal-assisted therapist is Kelowna psychologist, Dr. Kim Dawson.
-The Humane Educator is Jan Dawson.
+In Shake-A-Paw, a dog trainer and an animal-assisted therapist will work together as a team to facilitate the participants as they learn to train the dogs.
+The animal-assisted therapist is Kelowna psychologist, Dr. Kim Dawson.
+The dog trainer is Jan Dawson.
 Jan has published numerous articles and educated about the importance of treating animals humanely.
-Kim and Jan are the co-founders of the Mary Ellen Humane Education Society.
-The Dog Trainer is Catherine Adams, who runs a local business helping people train their dogs.
+Kim and Jan are also the co-founders of the Mary Ellen Humane Education Society.

 What about safety?